decred/atomicswap/README.md

 This repo contains utilities to manually perform cross-chain atomic swaps between Decred and other cryptocurrencies.
-At the moment, Bitcoin (Bitcoin Core) and Litecoin (Litecoin Core) are the two other blockchains and wallets supported.
+At the moment, Bitcoin (Bitcoin Core), Litecoin (Litecoin Core) and Vertcoin (Vertcoin Core) are the three other blockchains and wallets supported.
 Support for other blockchains or wallets could be added in the future.

 These tools do not operate solely on-chain.
 A side-channel is required between each party performing the swap in order to exchange additional data.
 This